ropensci/roweb3/content/commcalls/2021-04-22/index.md

 Our experiment includes 4 label-athons (if y’all show up, we can do more) at alternating times to accommodate our community around the world.
 Thursdays April 29, May 13, May 27, June 10.

-Note: This community call will *not* include tips specific to *maintaining* a package.See the recording, summary post, and collaborative notes from our past [Community Call on Maintaining an R Package](/commcalls/2020-03-18/).
+Note: This community call will *not* include tips specific to *maintaining* a package.
+See the recording, summary post, and collaborative notes from our past [Community Call on Maintaining an R Package](/commcalls/2020-03-18/).